hpi-sam/GNN-Effectants/benchmarking/decagon/README.md

+# Benchmarking Decagon
+We adjusted the main.py form the github repository to work with the real dataset!

-# Decagon: Representation Learning on Multimodal Graphs
+## Decagon: Representation Learning on Multimodal Graphs

 #### Author: [Marinka Zitnik](http://stanford.edu/~marinka) (marinka@cs.stanford.edu)